fhendrikx/solo86/paging_thoughts.md

 ## Fully flexible paging

-Top 512k broken into 8 x 64k pages.
+ - Top 512k broken into 8 x 64k pages.
-Any of the 16 x ROM 64k can be assigned to any of the 8 pages.
+ - Any of the 16 x ROM 64k can be assigned to any of the 8 pages.
-Bottom 512k always RAM.
+ - Bottom 512k always RAM.

-Want option to switch to RAM.
+ - Want option to switch to RAM.
-Want option to disable RAM + ROM so external memory mapped hardware can respond.
+ - Want option to disable RAM + ROM so external memory mapped hardware can respond.

-Each of the 8 pages needs 18 possible states (16 x 64k ROM, 1 x 64k RAM, 1 x OFF state)
+ * Each of the 8 pages needs 18 possible states (16 x 64k ROM, 1 x 64k RAM, 1 x OFF state)
-5 bits per page, 8 pages => 40 macrocells minimum.
+ * 5 bits per page, 8 pages => 40 macrocells minimum.

-Default state "00000" (easy for CPLD), so map the first 64k of ROM to all 8 pages at power up.
+ - Default state "00000" (easy for CPLD), so map the first 64k of ROM to all 8 pages at power up.

 ## Cheaper flexible paging

-As above, but bottom 768k RAM, top 256k pagable.
+ - As above, but bottom 768k RAM, top 256k pagable.
-So 5 bits per page, 4 pages => 20 macrocells minimum.
+ - 5 bits per page, 4 pages => 20 macrocells minimum.
-If a ROM disk is wanted it could reside in a single 64k window then be paged in 64k at a time.
+ - If a ROM disk is wanted it could reside in a single 64k window then be paged in 64k at a time.

+OR

+ - As above, but top 512k broken into 4 x 128k pages.
+ - Any of the 8 x ROM 128k can be assigned to any of the 4 pages.
+ - Botton 512k alawys RAM.
+ - 4 bits per page, 4 pages => 16 macrocells minimum.

 ## Mode based paging

 Fixed memory layouts, for example:

-mode 0 960k RAM, 64k ROM (00000-0FFFF) [default, ROM holds Monitor]
+ - mode 0 960k RAM, 64k ROM (00000-0FFFF) [default, ROM holds Monitor]
-mode 1 960k RAM, 64k ROM (10000-1FFFF)
+ - mode 1 960k RAM, 64k ROM (10000-1FFFF)
-mode 2 896k RAM, 128k ROM (20000-3FFFF)
+ - mode 2 896k RAM, 128k ROM (20000-3FFFF)
-mode 3 768k RAM, 256k ROM (40000-7FFFF)
+ - mode 3 768k RAM, 256k ROM (40000-7FFFF)
-mode 4 512k RAM, 512k ROM (80000-FFFFF)
+ - mode 4 512k RAM, 512k ROM (80000-FFFFF)
-mode 5 960k RAM, 64k memory mapped peripheral (video)
+ - mode 5 960k RAM, 64k memory mapped peripheral (video)
-mode 6 896k RAM, 128k memory mapped peripheral (video)
+ - mode 6 896k RAM, 128k memory mapped peripheral (video)
-mode 7 1024k RAM
+ - mode 7 1024k RAM

 => 3 macrocells minimum